dpmlab/dpmlab.github.io/people.md

 <table style="width:100%">
 <tr>
-<td style="width:280px"><b>Chris Baldassano</b>, PI: Chris got his PhD in Computer Science at Stanford (using machine learning methods to study the human visual system) before becoming a postdoc at the Princeton Neuroscience Institute and then an Assistant Professor in the Columbia Psychology Department.
+<td style="width:280px"><b>Chris Baldassano:</b> Chris got his PhD in Computer Science at Stanford (using machine learning methods to study the human visual system) before becoming a postdoc at the Princeton Neuroscience Institute and then an Assistant Professor in the Columbia Psychology Department.
 <br><a href="http://chrisbaldassano.com/">Personal Website</a>
 <br><a href="http://blog.chrisbaldassano.com/">Personal Blog</a>
 <br>